adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

 1. In the menu, a new section `Stock` is created.

-2. Click on the menu and find your application `Configuration <SeatNumber>`.
+2. Click on the menu and find your application `Configuration 01`.

     ![Configuration menu](../../docs/admin-ui-sdk/configuration-menu.png)